C4ptainCrunch/thesis/source/index.rst

 Now that we have defined the fields our dataclass can hold to represent the state of the game, we can inherit from it to add new methods.

-The first is a static method to intantiate a game state in the initial position, with 4 seeds in earch pit.
+The first is a static method to instantiate a game state in the initial position, with 4 seeds in each pit.